-6.04 The composition of the Rules Committee is intended to ensure that the Attorney General receives independent and objective advice from persons having expertise in relation to the Supreme Court Rules and court procedure.
+6.04 The composition of the Rules Committee is intended to ensure that the Attorney General receives independent and objective advice from persons having expertise in relation to the Rules and court procedure.

 7.00 Membership Appointment:

-7.01 The Attorney General appoints the members of the Rules Committee, after consultation with the Chair and, where relevant, the organization that that member represents.
+7.01 The Attorney General appoints the members of the private bar to the Rules Committee, after consultation with the Chair and, where relevant, the organization that is represented.
 When the Attorney General appoints a member of the Rules Committee, the Attorney General will send that member a letter to confirm the term of their appointment in writing.

 7.02 The collective abilities, knowledge and expertise of members will enable the Rules Committee to carry out its duties competently and effectively.